aricday/sms-spectrum-moderation/README.md

 ## PROJECT SET UP

 Call masking and phone number anonymization is a common use case across various industries.
 A proxy number is a cloud enabled feature that connects conversation parties without revealing their real phone numbers.
 Some people in public roles are required to publish public contact information for receiving community communications.
 In some instances, communications may contain unwanted or abusive content, drug references, vulgarity and other objectionable messaging.
 This blog will walk you through how to utilize Twilio to create an anonymous SMS proxy to inspect message bodies for abusive content and remove inbound sms communications based on results returned from Spectrum Labs API.
-This tutorial shows you how to create an integration with Spectrum Labs API from a Twilio serverless function to mask the actual user’s number and filter content to user’s personal sms device.
+This tutorial shows you how to create an integration with Spectrum Labs API from a Twilio serverless function to mask the actual user’s number and moderate content to user’s personal sms device.
 This blog builds on the ideas of the application here: [SMS Forwarding and Responding](https://www.twilio.com/blog/sms-forwarding-and-responding-using-twilio-and-javascript)

 ---